 Today, the Fountain of Youth Archaeological Park is a whole complex of old settlements, missions, Native American villages, and other historical spots.
 And… the Fountain of Youth, which is little more than gross-smelling water trickling from what looks like a street gutter.

-Personally, I decided not to go in to drink the famously stinky water, but my BFF just did.
+Personally, I decided not to go in to drink the famously stinky water, but my friend just did.
 Her verdict: actual fountain?
 Lame.
 Rest of the site?
 Cool.

-From there I exited the Fountain of Youth parking lot onto Magnolia Avenue, listed as one of the 10 most beautiful streets in America by National Geographic.
+From here, I exited the Fountain of Youth parking lot onto Magnolia Avenue which is listed as one of the 10 most beautiful streets in America by National Geographic.

 Magnolia Avenue is a short road dividing the Fountain of Youth Archaeological Park and a residential neighborhood.
 It’s lined top to bottom with–nope, not Magnolias–live oak trees drenched in Spanish moss.
 And it’s beautiful.

-From there, it was just a few minutes’ walk back to my car at the Old Jail.
-By now, the Old Town Trolley had made its last pickup and dropoff so I’d have to drive myself over the Bridge of Lions to Anastasia Island.
+From here, it’s just a few minutes’ walk back to where I parked my car at the Old Jail.
+By now, the Old Town Trolley had made its last pickup and dropoff so I’d have to drive myself over the Bridge of Lions to Anastasia Island and our next stop.

 The St. Augustine Lighthouse and Museum was probably my favorite stop during my 1 day in St. Augustine.
 Mostly because I love to climb tall towers, but also because there’s just so much to see and do here.